ACROSS THE BAILIWICK

 Operated by St John in the Bailiwick of Guernsey, the vessel is on call 24 hours a day, from a mooring in Guernsey’s St. Peter Port harbour.

 Flying Christine III is the marine equivalent of an accident and emergency ambulance.
 The vessel carries additional rescue equipment which enables the crew to deal with accidents at sea or on ships, as well as responding to incidents on neighbouring islands.

-Crewed by Paramedics and Emergency Medical Technicians from, together with a qualified voluntary crew of local mariners, this enables life-saving and stabilising treatment to commence immediately after a patient is on board and to be continued as the launch speeds towards land.
+With a clinical crew of Paramedics and Emergency Medical Technicians from, together with a qualified voluntary crew of local mariners, this enables life-saving and stabilising treatment to commence immediately after a patient is on board and to be continued as the launch speeds towards land.